 Read more about each choral ensemble below!

 Furman Singers, Furman University’s flagship choir, comprises students from many fields of study and backgrounds who are passionate about performing choral music.
 Since 1946, Furman Singers has captivated audiences with diverse repertoire that spans centuries, explored a range of styles and languages, and conveyed the human experience through one of the most powerful mediums: song.
 The also choir has an active presence on campus, tours annually across the United States and Europe, and regularly collaborates with the Furman Symphony Orchestra and Furman Symphonic Band.

 Auditions are held on a rolling basis and are open to all current Furman students, regardless of major.

 Furman Singers rehearses Tuesday/Thursday from 4-6 PM.

-Belle Voci – Beautiful Voices – is a treble choral ensemble of the Furman music department that seeks to share music not only expressing the art of beautiful singing, but hoping that the language of music can be a connection in finding our common humanity – in creating a supportive and nurturing community of artists and scholars.
+Belle Voci (Beautiful Voices) is a treble choir that seeks to share music that not only expresses the art of beautiful singing, but hopes that the language of music can be a connection to help find our common humanity, and to create a supportive and nurturing community of artists and scholars.